isc-projects/kea/doc/guide/hooks.rst

 ISC provides several additional premium hooks in the form of packages, which follow a similar installation procedure but with several additional steps.
-For your convenience, the premium hooks installation procedure is described in this section.
+For our users' convenience, the premium hooks installation procedure is described in this section.

 1. Download the package; detailed instructions are provided separately on how to get it.
 The package will be a file with a name similar to